solomonblount/youtube-search-scraper_repo/README.md

 # youtube-search-scraper_repo
-A selenium web scraper and database to store scraped data.
+A selenium web scraper and database to store youtube search results.